jallred33/DH780/syllabusfa23.md

 - play with game-like modes of adaptation, glitching, deformance, and related practices aimed at remediating extant texts or producing new ones
 - ruminate on the educational enterprise, wondering whether its received disciplinary structure can accomodate the subversive and ludic spirit of play in all its forms
 - begin to scratch their collective head at the very notion of "learning outcomes," which seems to presupposed a static "content" that evinces a certain "throughput," eventuating in measureable "outcomes," rather than a contingent, idiopathic *process* that each student navigates for themselves to their own ends
+- wonder at the strange grammar of "learning outcomes," which issue from a living, breathing human yet are written in a dry third-person mode of address that obscures their origin and makes them appear like the Commandments dropped on Moses or pronouncements from behind the Wizard's curtain

 ## **Responsibilities:**